Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We start with two imports and four data parsing functions:

-- `cleanIncomes`, which parses each row of household income data
+- `cleanIncome`, which parses each row of household income data
 - `dateParse`, which we use for parsing dates
 - `cleanSalary`, which parses each row of salary data
 - `cleanUSStateName`, which parses US state names